SCKemper/gado2/README.md

 https://github.com/KBNLresearch/gado2/blob/main/ner_paper.py#L21

-The data/train.txt is a combination of Conll-2002 and input from various Indonesian / Dutch newspapers, this is not the final set used for evaluation, more info soon..
+The data/train.txt is a combination of Conll-2002 and input from various Indonesian / Dutch newspapers and manuscripts,

-The transformer used to make trainng files from (Prima) page-xml is also included (pagexml_to_bio.py).
+The transformer used to make training files from (Prima) page-xml is also included (pagexml_to_bio.py).
 In this project we used export pagexml files from: https://transkribus.eu/.

 Trained models are available here: https://huggingface.co/willemjan/